Maine-et-Loire

-Maine-et-Loire (/fr/) is a department in the Loire Valley in the Pays de la Loire region in Western France.
+Maine-et-Loire (/fr/; 'Maine and Loire') is a department in the Loire Valley in the Pays de la Loire region in Western France.
 It is named after the two rivers, Maine and the Loire.
 It borders Mayenne and Sarthe to the north, Loire-Atlantique to the west, Indre-et-Loire to the east, Vienne and Deux-Sèvres to the south, Vendée to the south-west, and Ille-et-Vilaine to the north-west.
 Its prefecture is Angers; its subprefectures are Cholet, Saumur and Segré-en-Anjou Bleu.
-Maine-et-Loire had a population of 818,273 in 2019.
+Maine-et-Loire had a population of 833,776 in 2023.

 History

 Maine-et-Loire is one of the original 83 departments created during the French Revolution on 4 March 1790, mostly out of the southern portion of the former province of Anjou.
 Originally it was called Mayenne-et-Loire, but its name was changed to Maine-et-Loire in 1791.
 Its present name is drawn from the rivers Maine and Loire, which meet within the department.
+The name Anjou is still occasionally used to refer to the department, including usage on official promotional channels.